 One to two course credits will be granted for an Advanced Placement exam score of 4 or 5 upon the completion of a second course in the department with a grade of B- or better.
-However, in Mathematics and Modern and Ancient languages the department may grant or deny Advanced Placement credit based on proficiency exam performance and may waive the additional course requirement.
+The exception being for Mathematics, and Modern and Ancient languages, where the department may grant or deny Advanced Placement credit based on proficiency exam performance and may waive the additional course requirement.